lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/Optional-01-Jukebox-Sinatra/README.md

 ### Track page

-You should code a `/tracks/:id` page displaying the track info, and hit the Youtube API to get a video of this track.
-Embed it with an iframe.
+You should code a `/tracks/:id` page displaying all the track info, and if you have time you can have a look at a video embed API service like youtube to also throw in a video on that page.

 When you've finished, use `ngrok` to share your work on Slack 👌